stellar-deprecated/docs/guides/concepts/list-of-operations.md

 Creates, updates, or deletes a trustline.
 For more on trustlines, please refer to the [assets documentation](./assets.md).

+To delete an existing trustline, set Line to the asset of the trustline, and Limit to `0`.

 Threshold: Medium

 Result: `ChangeTrustResult`